InfoLib

 Backtest Engine

-Switch “Window mode” to Explicit range to set dates.
+Switch “Window” to Explicit range to set dates.

 Status